melvincabatuan/melvincabatuan.github.io/_posts/2017-9-17-Deep-Learning-Hello-World-in-Keras-Part3.md

 %matplotlib inline
 ```

-Step 2: Set-up some constants to be utilized in the training/testing of the model <br\>
+Step 2: Set-up some constants to be utilized in the training/testing of the model <br/>
 Note: the number of epochs (NB_EPOCH) is increased to 250